-This evaluation is of the Multi Country Sustainable Cotton Programme, implemented by CottonConnect and local implementing partners in China, India and Pakistan.
-This initiative was funded by C&A Foundation.
-The evaluation took place from July 2017 to November 2017.
+The Multi Country Sustainable Cotton Programme, implemented by CottonConnect and local implementing partners in China, India and Pakistan was funded by C&A Foundation with an overarching goal of promoting sustainable cotton.

 Since 2015 , C&A Foundation has teamed up with C&A to conduct a global campaign that invites every employee to dream big, have fun and participate in raising funds for charities.
 Here the team from Inspiring World share their insights and lessons learned.

 External Evaluation of the Global Humanitarian Partnership between C&A Foundation, C&A and Save the Children

 In 2015, the Global Humanitarian Partnership was formed between C&A Foundation, C&A and Save the Children (SC) and focused on humanitarian response and disaster risk reduction (DRR).
 The progamme was assessed on four areas, the partnership, humanitarian response, DRR and children's rights and business principles.